 Rates and Fees

-Here are the stats for BlueVine’s invoice factoring services:
+Here are the stats for BlueVine’s invoice factoring service:

-BlueVine offers credit facilities up to $2M, though the amount you can borrow will depend upon a number of factors.
+For invoice factoring, BlueVine offers credit facilities up to $2.5M, though the amount you can borrow will depend on a number of factors.

-When you are approved to do business with BlueVine, the company will set up a bank account in your name, which they have access to.
-When you get your new bank account, you can update the payment information with your customers.
-When the customer deposits their payment, BlueVine will take their cut, and send the rest along to you.
+When you are approved to do business with BlueVine, the company will set up a lock box bank account—a bank account in your name, which they have access to.
+You will update your customers with the new payment information, so when the customer deposits their payment, BlueVine can take their cut before sending the rest along to you.
 If you didn’t request an advance on a certain invoice, BlueVine will simply send all the money along to you when the customer pays.

 Because the bank account is in your name, the customer will not know about the money advanced to you.
 However, BlueVine might offer you a larger line of credit with the stipulation that they are allowed to notify your clients about the arrangement.
-This is called notification financing (read about it here).
-Some merchants are concerned that it will reflect poorly on their business if the customer knows the merchant is using an invoice factoring service.
+This is called notification factoring.
+Some merchants are concerned that it will reflect poorly on their business if the customer knows they are using an invoice factoring service.
 Truth is, factoring is so old and commonplace that most clients, especially larger clients, are used to such arrangements.
 Regardless, the choice is yours.

 To redeem an invoice for cash, your invoice has to meet these requirements (via the FAQ):

-- The service or product is completed and delivered
+- The service or product was completed, delivered and accepted by your customer